Fthym-Rhm/road-damage-detection/README.md

 ## Introduction

-This project focuses on detecting and analyzing road surface damages using video processing and image segmentation techniques.
-The system is designed to identify road defects such as potholes, cracks, and damaged road areas automatically from recorded road videos.

-Road damage inspection is usually done manually, which takes a lot of time, cost, and human effort.
-This project aims to provide a faster and more efficient solution by using computer vision techniques to process road surface images and videos.
+This project focuses on enhancing road damage video frames using image processing techniques in Python with OpenCV.
+The enhancement pipeline improves the visibility and quality of road surface details, making it easier for further analysis and detection of road damages such as cracks and potholes.

+The system processes video frames step-by-step and saves the output of each enhancement stage separately for analysis and comparison.

 ---